-The Buffalo Bills Need To Move Their Training Camp to Canada
+Should Buffalo Bills Move Training Camp to Canada?

-ile Rochester has been a good home for Buffalo Bills Training Camp, it’s time to make more fans North of the border.
+Rochester, and St. John Fisher, has been a good home for Buffalo Bills Training Camp, but is it time to make more fans North of the border?

 People in Western New York often have a visceral reaction to the words “Bills” and “Canada” in the same sentence.
 It’s understandable.
 Up until Terry and Kim Pegula bought the team in 2014 there was a very real fear the Bills would be moved to Toronto.
 Especially when they started playing regular-season games at Toronto's Sky Dome from 2008 to 2013.
-The Bills in Toronto series was a fan, an attendance, disaster that was officially ended by the Pegulas soon after their purchase, and we thank them for that.
+It failed to work though.
+The Bills in Toronto series was a fan and attendance disaster that was officially ended by the Pegulas soon after their purchase.

-Needless to say, because of that experience, the Bills doing anything in Canada has a sour taste in the mouths of everyone in Western New York.
+Needless to say, because of that experience, the Bills doing anything in Canada has a sour taste in the mouths of everyone in Western New Yorker.
 Rightfully so.

 It’s time to get over that, though.

 The team isn’t going anywhere.
 We know that for a fact.
 A new stadium is going up in Orchard Park that will house the Bills for decades to come (like it or not).
 With that, too, comes a hefty price, and not just the taxpayer burden for building it.
 Personal seat licenses, and likely increased ticket costs, are going to make things a little difficult to afford.